 In 2019, EVS Metal acquired a state-of-the-art Amada servo-electric turret punch press for their New Hampshire facility, making it the third EVS location with this type of advanced metal fabrication technology.
 What makes this punch press so much more advanced than machines of the past that EVS would want to invest hundreds of thousands of dollars in such an upgrade?

 A large part of the decision to make this upgrade, costing hundreds of thousands of dollars, has to do with the type of power this new machine uses to operate.
 The three main power sources for turret punch presses are mechanical, hydraulic, and servo-electric, and our new punch press uses servo-electric power, the most efficient of the sources.
 Today, we’ll look at each type to demonstrate why servo-electric-powered machines are the best of the bunch.

 Mechanical punch presses are the least common type in use at the moment.
-Mechanical power utilizes a clutch and brake system that triggers a flywheel, which in turn activates a Pitman arm.
-This is the oldest type of turret punch press technology.
+Mechanical power utilizes a clutch and brake system that triggers a flywheel, which in turn activates a Pitman arm, the oldest type of turret punch press technology still in use today.

 Mechanical machines can offer precision, as well as labor and energy savings.
-They are also fairly small and take up limited space on the shop floor.
-However, they are generally not as cost effective as other types of punches, and they aren’t as efficient as newer servo-electric-powered options.
+They are also fairly small and take up relatively little of the limited space on a shop floor.
+However, they are generally not as cost-effective as other types of punches and aren’t as efficient as newer servo-electric-powered options.

 About EVS Metal

-We serve a diverse customer base across North America, providing a range of services from ITAR-compliant, quick-turn prototypes to high-volume production runs.
-Request a personalized metal fabrication quote online or call (973) 839-4432 to speak with a specialist today
+We serve a diverse customer base across North America, providing a range of services from quick-turn prototypes to high-volume production runs.
+Request a personalized metal fabrication quote online or call (973) 839-4432 to speak with a specialist today.